 An Accelerated Bridge Construction Success Story: CSX Bayou Sara Swing Span Replacement

-One of Brasfield & Gorrie’s recent projects, the CSX Bayou Sara Swing Span Replacement in Mobile, Alabama, is a great example of a successfully executed accelerated bridge construction project.
+One of Brasfield & Gorrie’s recent projects, the CSX Bayou Sara Swing Span Replacement in Mobile, Alabama, is a great example of a successfully executed ABC project.
 The project involved replacing a 100-year-old railroad swing span bridge to minimize maintenance and allow for remote operation.
-Located in a difficult-to-access area, the project involved logistical challenges associated with working on the water.
+Located in a remote, difficult-to-access area, the project involved logistical challenges associated with working on the water.
 In addition, it was critical that the rail service interruption be limited to only 14 hours during the construction phase.

 Our project team considered many factors and construction techniques when planning for this project.
 Innovative strategies in four key areas helped us overcome the challenges to complete this project successfully.

 Given the challenges, collaboration among our project team was critical to the success of this project.
 Prior to construction, we were asked to significantly reduce the rail service interruption window to remove and replace the swing span from 48 to 14 hours.
 Our project team held weekly conference calls to develop a structural steel embed concept (grillage) that would distribute the bridge and train loads directly to the existing center pier foundation.
 The grillage removed the requirement to cast the top portion of the center pier foundation back in concrete prior to running trains on the bridge, which significantly helped reduce the overall outage duration.
 The collaboration between our project team and our steel fabricator allowed us to conceptualize, design, and procure the grillage in less than two months.

 Scheduling and Logistics